voxpupuli/puppetdb-ruby/README.md

 client.request uptime.and(debian.or(redhat))
 ```

-See the [PuppetDB API Docs](https://docs.puppet.com/puppetdb/5.0/api/index.html) for more.
+See the [PuppetDB API Docs](https://puppet.com/docs/puppetdb/latest/api/query/v4/ast.html) for more about the AST based query language.

 #### PQL Queries usage